Slamy/Wiki_MiSTer/Analog-Simulation.md

      ![Inverting integrator](https://upload.wikimedia.org/wikipedia/commons/thumb/5/59/Op-Amp_Integrating_Amplifier_balanced.svg/247px-Op-Amp_Integrating_Amplifier_balanced.svg.png)

-     This is essentially a sign inversion of the sample, followed by a multiplication, with the result being stored in a reg, and then the multiplication is run repeatedly, each sample.
-Resulting in a "release/decay" type amplifier envelope.
+     This is essentially a sign inversion of the sample, followed by a multiplication, with the result being stored in a reg.

+     The multiplication is run repeatedly, each audio clock cycle, Resulting in a "release/decay" type amplifier envelope.

      An example of an implementation of this can be found here: https://github.com/jopdorp/Arcade-BattleZone_MiSTer/blob/sound/rtl/noise_sound.sv